Thiago out of Bayern clash with Dortmund

-Thiago Alcantara will miss Tuesday's Klassiker between Borussia Dortmund and Bayern Munich.
+Thiago Alcantara will miss tomorrow's Klassiker between Borussia Dortmund and Bayern Munich.

-Head coach Hansi Flick confirmed the midfielder will not be available for the game at Signal Iduna Park after being forced to miss Monday's training session.
+Bayern manager Hansi Flick confirmed the midfielder will not be available for the game at Signal Iduna Park after being forced to miss his side's Tuesday (AEST) training session.

-"Thiago didn't train," Flick told reporters.
+"Thiago didn't train," Flick said.
 "Unfortunately, he is ruled out for this game.
 The final secret regarding the line-up, I'd like to keep to myself."

-Thiago has played 23 times in the league this season but sat out Saturday's 5-2 win over Eintracht Frankfurt due to a groin problem.
+Thiago has played 23 times in the league this season but sat out the 5-2 win over Eintracht Frankfurt due to a groin problem.

 In his absence, Flick hopes to see Leon Goretzka continue his impressive run of form.